Garrett and the Oakland Golden Grizzlies visit conference foe Wright State

 TOP PERFORMERS: Michael Cooper is scoring 15.9 points per game with 3.3 rebounds and 2.8 assists for the Raiders.
 Imariagbe is averaging 10.5 points and 6.7 rebounds over the past 10 games.

-Brody Robinson is averaging 16 points and 5.8 assists for the Golden Grizzlies.
-Garrett is averaging 13.8 points over the last 10 games.
+Brody Robinson is scoring 16.0 points per game and averaging 2.4 rebounds for the Golden Grizzlies.
+Brett White II is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Raiders: 5-5, averaging 78.6 points, 31.0 rebounds, 14.1 assists, 8.6 steals and 4.6 blocks per game while shooting 48.3% from the field.
 Their opponents have averaged 68.8 points per game.